ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/electron/how-to-1.md

 }
 ```

-The above declaration does several things:
+This code does the following:
-1. Sets the application entry point to main.js.
+1. Sets the application entry point to `main.js`.
 2. Adds a start script, which will invoke the **electron .** command to launch the electron app in a current directory.
 3. Specifies the license and dependencies.
 4. Configures the application name, description, and author.

-## Running the application
+## Run the application
-To launch the application type the following command
+To launch the application type the following command:

 ```console
 npm start